Vibration plate exercises feel good and produce positive results in older adults.

-One theory as to why many people report significant improvement with weight loss and muscle mass development is that being on a platform forces the athlete to have to focus more mindfully on form during vibration plate exercises in order to remain balanced.
+One theory why many people report significant improvement with weight loss and muscle mass development is that being on a platform forces the athlete to focus more mindfully on form during vibration plate exercises to remain balanced.

 Blood Circulation and Other Health Benefits of A Vibe Plate

-Research studies using a control group are establishing that – when compared to traditional exercise – vibrational therapy and whole-body vibration training help to reduce inflammation and damage from excess blood sugar, while simultaneously improving bone density, balance, blood flow, muscular flexibility, and core strength.
+Research studies using a control group are establishing that – compared to traditional exercise – vibrational therapy and whole-body vibration training help to reduce inflammation and damage from excess blood sugar while simultaneously improving bone density, balance, blood flow, muscular flexibility, and core strength.

-Similarly, there is compelling evidence indicating that vibration programs can heal nerve tissue, balance hormones, and improve metabolism.
+Similarly, compelling evidence indicates that vibration programs can heal nerve tissue, balance hormones, and improve metabolism.

 Power Plate and Other Top Brands

-As the prices have come way down, more vibe plates are being installed in all sorts of gyms.
+As the prices have decreased, more vibe plates are being installed in all sorts of gyms.
 It’s more common to see vibe plates in home gyms, too (I have one in my living room).